CrayLabs/SmartSim/doc/tutorials/inference.rst

 .. _trace: https://pytorch.org/docs/stable/generated/torch.jit.trace.html#torch.jit.trace

 The Orchestrator supports both `PyTorch`_ models and `TorchScript`_ functions and scripts in `PyTorch`_ 1.7.1.
-To use onnx in SmartSim, specify ``TORCH`` as the argument for *backend* in the call to ``client.set_model`` or ``client.set_model_from_file``.
+To use ONNX in SmartSim, specify ``TORCH`` as the argument for *backend* in the call to ``client.set_model`` or ``client.set_model_from_file``.